 Frankly, an accurized AR-15 is not worth a damn for either 900-yard shots or for clearing corners and doorways.
 It is too weak and inaccurate for 900 yards and it is too long and heavy for use inside a building.

 This is not to say that an accurized AR-15 is a bad weapon.
-At 200 to 300 yards you can shoot the shit out of people who have to work the bolts of conventional sniper rifles.
-In fact, for my customers who are operating at the squad level (as opposed to the lone-wolf types) I would recommend that one member of the squad be equipped with an accurized AR-15 with a duplex reticule zeroed for 200 yards.
+At 100 to 200 yards you can shoot the shit out of people who have to work the bolts of conventional sniper rifles.
+In fact, for my customers who are operating at the squad level (as opposed to the lone-wolf types) I would recommend that one member of the squad be equipped with an accurized AR-15 zeroed for 100 yards.
 Then, if their sniper mission goes horribly wrong and they have large numbers of enemy closing in on them, their AR guy can lay some accurate and rapid fire on the enemy while his comrades withdraw a couple of hundred yards.
 Then they can cover his withdrawal and in this way conduct an organized retreat, as opposed to just running like rabbits.

 But an accurized AR-15 is too long and heavy for clearing corners and doorways.
 A CAR-15 (M4) would work, but it is three times as expensive as a Mini-14, which also works just fine.
 In fact, without vast amounts of training, the Mini-14 is better than the CAR-15 because, while it allows rapid fire, it prohibits burning up an entire magazine in one burst, which people tend to do in panicky situations like home invasions.
 All that is really needed for home defense is a semi-auto that is short, light and well-balanced, which the Mini-14 is, provided that you do not add any after-market goo-gads that you found being hawked at a gun show.
 You certainly do NOT want to put a scope on the weapon.